tmonks/100-days-of-code/r2-log.md

 R2/D53
 My personal website really needs some updating, so I focused on that today and changing to a new Bootstrap theme.
 Needs a lot more work than I can put into it right now.
 One of these days I'm going to start over and make something I'm really proud of 😌
 \#100DaysOfCode

+### Day 54
+R2/D54
+Did some more work on my personal website.
+Worked on overriding some of the default Bootstrap styles.
+Used CSS variables for the first time (outside of Sass) and, man, have I been missing out!
+It's so much easier to implement a color scheme this way.
+\#100DaysOfCode